 ABOUT THE AUTHOR

-Lenore Brakefield, partner at Woodward, Pires & Lombardo (www.wpl-legal.com ), P.A., graduated cum laude from the University of Florida Levin College of Law and has practiced law for more than 14 years.
+Lenore Brakefield, partner at Woodward, Pires & Lombardo (www.wpl-legal.com), P.A., graduated cum laude from the University of Florida Levin College of Law and has practiced law for more than 15 years.
 She specializes in civil and commercial litigation and is experienced in construction litigation matters.
-She also handles local government and transactional matters.
-She grew up in Naples, Florida, and enjoys roller skating and watching college football.
-Contact Lenore at firstname.lastname@example.org.
+She also handles local government law and transactional matters.
+A native of Naples, Florida, and enjoys roller skating and watching college football.
+Contact Lenore at email@example.com.